FRITZ!Powerline 1240E Service - Knowledge Base

 Configuring FRITZ!Powerline as a LAN bridge

-When FRITZ!Powerline is configured as a LAN bridge, it makes wireless access to your home network and Internet connection possible in places where the wireless network (WiFi) of your wireless router is not accessible, or if the router does not have wireless LAN capabilities.
+When FRITZ!Powerline is configured as a LAN bridge, it makes wireless access to your home network and Internet connection possible in places where the wireless network (WiFi) of your wireless router (for example a FRITZ!Box) is not accessible, or if the router does not have wireless LAN capabilities.

 Since a network cable is used to connect FRITZ!Powerline and the wireless router, you do not need an additional powerline adapter with this connection type.